 Buying your own home has many benefits: you can gain equity, have access to potential tax savings, and on top of it all, gain a sense of security and freedom that comes from homeownership.
 Owning a single-family home also comes with responsibilities that you would occasionally need to set time aside for, such as landscaping and home repair projects.
 However, if you are looking for the benefits of homeownership in a lower-maintenance package, then buying a condo might be the right choice for you.

 Choosing a condo instead of a single-family home can also allow you to own in popular neighborhoods at a lower price.
-Plus, many condos offer access to desirable community features such as a pool, jacuzzi or gym.
-If you are sold on the lifestyle and amenities that condo living can offer, it’s time to learn how to get the loan you need to make your dream a reality.
+Plus, many condos offer access to desirable community features such as a pool, jacuzzi, or gym.
+If you are sold on the lifestyle and amenities that condo living can offer, it’s time to learn how to get the loan you need to make your future vision a reality.

-Whether you are shopping for your first mortgage or have owned homes in the past, you may be surprised to learn that condo mortgages are different.
+Whether you are shopping for your first mortgage or have owned homes in the past, you may be surprised to learn that condo mortgages or condo loans are different from other types of mortgages and loans.
 It’s important to first find out if the condo is eligible for mortgage financing, as there are many different factors that influence financing eligibility outside the buyer’s control.

 You and your real estate agent will need to research whether or not the particular properties you are interested in are eligible for a loan.
 If a property is eligible, there will most likely be a few more steps to take in order to get approved.